The Ausdance skill set for teaching dance

 We know that great teachers, and dance, change lives.
 As dance becomes embedded in the National Curriculum, dance teachers will be in demand.
 Be prepared and armed with the latest teaching strategies and skills to make you a 'must have' for many schools, clubs and organisations.

-The Ausdance skill set for Teaching Dance comprises a set of units that together indicate a person’s ability to teach dance in a knowledgeable, safe and professional way and which satisfies the profession’s high standards.
+The Ausdance skill set for teaching dance comprises a set of units that together indicate a person’s ability to teach dance in a knowledgeable, safe and professional way and which satisfies the profession’s high standards.

 Testimonials